 3. Are there simpler, safer options?

 You should know all your choices to determine the right one for you.

 Sometimes, doing nothing can be an option to consider seriously.

 Consider your out-of-pocket costs.
 A simpler treatment may cost less money and be just as effective.

 Keep this handy guide in your wallet: Five Questions to Ask Your Doctor.

-You can also use the Community Checkup website to see how specific health care providers rank in potentially avoidable care.
+You can also use the Community Checkup website to see how medical groups and clinics rank in potentially avoidable care.